moorthy-g/kdialog/README.md

     }
 }
 ```
 These action handlers listens for `continue` & `cancel` actions.
-If a user clicks any element inside dialog with `data-action=continue` `data-action=cancel`, its corresponding handler fires
+If a user clicks any element inside dialog with `data-action="continue"` `data-action="cancel"`, its corresponding handler fires

-> note: `data-action=”close”` is having a native handler. i.e if the user clicks any element with data-action="close", it closes the dialog
+> note: `data-action="close"` is having a native handler. i.e if the user clicks any element with data-action="close", it closes the dialog

 > note: Execution context would be always the instance.